|

 Unauthorised use or duplication of ANY material on this blog without written permission is strictly prohibited.
 Please also respect the copyright of all artists featured here.
 What's your news?This blog highlights news - in brief - about botanical art exhibitions around the world.

-Use the Contact form to tell me about an exhibition and provide a summary of relevant information.
+Use the Contact form to tell me about a botanical art exhibition and provide a summary of relevant information.
 If listing your event I will ask you for relevant images.
 The Best Botanical Art Instruction BooksTap the pic to check out my recommendations

 The Best Books about Botanical Art HistoryTap the pic to check out my recommendations